Local weak convergence for sparse networks of interacting processes: Introduction

 In both the discrete-time and diffusive settings of \eqref{intro:discmodel} and \eqref{intro:contmodel}, under suitable assumptions on the coefficients, we show in Theorems \ref{thm:local-law-disc} and \ref{thm:local-law-cont}, respectively, that if the sequence of (random) marked graphs $\{(G_n,x^n)\}$ converges to $(G,x)$ in law, with respect to the topology of local convergence, then $\{(G_n,X^{G_n,x^n})\}$ converges in distribution to $(G,X^{G,x})$.
 Here $(G,X^{G,x})$ is the (random) marked graph formed by marking each vertex with the (random) trajectory of the particle indexed by vertex $v$.

 Our results cover a wide class of initial conditions, including independent and identically distributed (i.i.d.) marks on any locally convergent graph sequence, as well as a class of Gibbs measures (see Section \ref{subsub-icconv}).
 In the latter case, Section \ref{subsub-icconv} and Appendix \ref{ap:Gibbsmeasures} develop some natural but apparently new results on local weak convergence of Gibbs measures, which may well be folklore.
 Essentially, we show that the Gibbs or Markov-random field property of the marked graph is preserved under local convergence of the underlying graph, as long as the (infinite-volume) Gibbs measure on the limiting graph is unique.
-We do not address the intriguing case where uniqueness fails for the Gibbs measure, which of course requires a finer analysis more tailored to specific models, such as \cite{montanari2012weak}.
+We do not address the intriguing case where uniqueness fails for the Gibbs measure, which of course requires a finer analysis more tailored to specific models (see, e.g., \cite{montanari2012weak}).
 This complements the substantial recent literature studying Gibbs measures on sparse graphs, surveyed in \cite{dembo-montanari}, which has successfully analyzed the limiting behavior of various other quantities and processes derived from these Gibbs measures, such as the free energy/entropy density and belief propagation algorithms.